BIR-Adapter: A parameter-efficient diffusion adapter for blind image restoration: Related work

+Generative image restoration was initially explored using GAN-based methods such as BSRGAN~\cite{zhang2021designing}, and Real-ESRGAN~\cite{wang2021real}, which introduced realistic synthetic degradation pipelines to enable blind restoration under complex and mixed degradations.
+Generative restoration, in contrast to regression-based approaches, emphasizes perceptual quality rather than strict pixel-level fidelity.
+While diffusion models do not change this fundamental trade-off, they have been shown to outperform GANs in image synthesis~\cite{dhariwal2021diffusion}.
+Moreover, large-scale pretrained diffusion models have emerged as particularly strong priors over natural images, making them well-suited for generative image restoration~\cite{li2025diffusion}.

-Diffusion-based generative models, particularly when combined with attention mechanisms at large-scale training, outperformed GAN-based image synthesis \cite{dhariwal2021diffusion}.
-Latent diffusion models (LDMs) improved the stability and scalability of these techniques \cite{rombach2022high}.
-ControlNet introduced a way to steer these powerful priors by fine-tuning a cloned model and injecting its features into the original diffusion model \cite{zhang2023adding}.
-This prior-based control is also applied to image recovery tasks.
-For instance, PASD introduced pixel-wise cross-attention and a ControlNet-based module for both super-resolution and image stylization \cite{yang2024pixel}, while StableSR extended LDM’s decoder with feature warping to improve image restoration \cite{wang2024exploiting}.
+ControlNet introduced a way to steer these powerful priors by fine-tuning a pretrained copy of the model that injects features into the original model~\cite{zhang2023adding}.
+This prior-based control is also applied to restoration.
+PASD introduced pixel-wise cross-attention and a ControlNet-based super-resolution module~\cite{yang2024pixel}, while StableSR introduced feature warping to improve image restoration~\cite{wang2024exploiting}.
 Despite their effectiveness, such models still face challenges when dealing with unknown or compounded degradations.
-DiffBIR tackled this by incorporating pretrained restoration models like SwinIR into a ControlNet-based pipeline to better generalize across degradation types \cite{lin2024diffbir}.
-SUPIR approached the problem with a two-stage pipeline—degradation estimation followed by image synthesis—achieving strong performance at the cost of increased training complexity \cite{yu2024scaling}.
+DiffBIR addressed this by incorporating pretrained restoration models, such as SwinIR, into a ControlNet-based pipeline to better generalize across degradation types~\cite{lin2024diffbir}.
+SUPIR extended this two-stage approach to large-scale degradation estimation~\cite{yu2024scaling}, and Kong \etal extended it with Transformers~\cite{kong2025dual}.
+AdaptBIR divided the degradation estimation into levels via quality estimation~\cite{liu2024adaptbir}.
+Luo \etal used visual instructions for higher-level degradation description for diffusion-based all-in-one restoration~\cite{luo2025visual}.
+Similarly, task-based restoration was utilized by SeeSR~\cite{wu2024seesr} and EDTR~\cite{kim2025exploiting}.
+Though very effective at restoring perceptually high-quality and realistic images, these approaches require a feature extractor, namely ControlNet.